Alexabeth20/Alexabeth20.github.io/_posts/2025-04-20-rest-api-information-guide-productivity-app.md

 # Reflection

 Before this project, I had a limited understanding of how REST APIs worked under the hood.
-Through this process, I not only learned the full lifecycle of an API call but also how to communicate that effectively to developers who may be unfamiliar.
+Through this process, I not only learned the full lifecycle of an API call but also how to communicate that effectively.
 This experience significantly boosted my confidence in both technical writing and foundational backend workflows.

-# Next Steps

-- Host the Swagger UI experience on GitHub Pages or Netlify
-- Create a mock server using Postman or JSON Server to test API calls
-- Expand the API with new endpoints such as project management and file sharing
-- Add a video walkthrough for developers who prefer visual tutorials

 ### Project Links